akruszewski/gibl/manuscript/chapter1.md

 Further, at the end of every day, you all sit together and refer to the ledger to do the calculations to settle up.
 If you spent more than you received, you put that money in the pot, otherwise, you take that money out.

 Every peer in the system has a *wallet* of a kind, that resembles the balance for them.
-Note that we have to go through all existing records to do calculations[^ch1n1].
+Note that we have to go through all existing records to determine the balance of a wallet[^ch1n1].

 A problem that might appear with this kind of system is that anyone can add a transaction.
-For example, Bob can add a transaction where Alice pays him a few dollars, without Alice approving.
+For example, Bob can add a transaction where Alice pays him a few dollars without Alice approving.
 We need to re-think our system such that all transactions will be verified/signed.

 I> ### Definition 4
 I>
 I> A digital signature is a way to verify the authenticity of digital messages or documents.

 For signing and verifying transactions we will rely on digital signatures.
 For now, let's assume that anyone who adds information to the ledger also adds a signature with each record, and others have no way to modify the signature, but only to verify it.
-We will cover the details in section 1.2.
+We will cover the technical details in section 1.2.

 ![Our ledger now contains signatures](images/signatures.png)